An international collaboration on evidence for faith groups’ activities, contribution and challenges to achieving humanitarian and development goals.

 How we work

-The JLI serves as an open source, non-partisan knowledge sharing platform for all sectors.
-JLI works through Learning Hubs, publications, and conferences to fully engage the capacities and assets of faith groups to realize a world without poverty.
+The JLI serves as an open access knowledge sharing platform for all sectors and organizations of all backgrounds.
+JLI works through Knowledge Partnerships and Learning Hubs to fully engage the capacities and assets of faith groups to realize a world without poverty.

 More than 500 stakeholders globally are members of Learning Hubs coming from policy, practitioner and academic sectors.
 Our Learning Hub approach was inspired by the experience of the Joint Learning Initiative on Children and HIV/AIDS.
 Read about their work here,